Why Does My Heart Rate Spike When I'm Asleep?

 A common cause of a rising heart rate during sleep is a lack of oxygen, which is often brought on by obstructive sleep apnea.
 This is a condition where a person’s normal breathing frequency is reduced or sometimes flat-out stopped during sleep.
 The effort to breathe persists, but with the upper airway blocked, oxygen levels drop and carbon dioxide levels rise.

 These blockages involve the softening of the muscles around the throat, soft palate, uvula, and tongue base.
-When the occurrence of these interruptions—referred to as apneas—are in excess (more than five times per hour of sleep), a formal diagnosis of obstructive sleep apnea (OSA) from a doctor may follow.
+When the occurrence of these interruptions—referred to as apneas—are in excess (more than five times per hour of sleep), a formal diagnosis of sleep apnea from a doctor may follow.

 Heart rate and oxygen levels